PostgREST/postgrest-docs/docs/api.rst

     }
   ]

-In this example, since the relationship is a forward relationship, there is only one director associated with a film.
-As the table name is plural it might be preferable for it to be singular instead.
-An table name alias can accomplish
+However, the table name is in plural, which is not accurate since a Film is directed by only one Director.
+Using a table name alias can solve this:
-this:

 .. tabs::